SwedishLesbian/coterie/docs/index.md

 - Database models for adjective-based traits
 - Chronicle management system
 - Active chronicle display in title bar
-- People menu (formerly Players) with staff/player management
+- People menu with staff/player management
 - All Chronicles view with global lists
+- Multi-format character notes support

 Current focus areas:
-- Implementing staff and player management interfaces
+- Enhancing staff and player management features
-- Enhancing the chronicle management system
-- Completing the LARP trait system implementation
+- Implementing role-based permissions
 - Adding challenge resolution mechanics
+- Extending support to other character types

 Refer to `docs/status.md` for the complete and current status of the project.
 For the most recent development session details and to pick up where we left off, see `docs/development-session-summary.md`.